-In the light of those regulations, DG CONNECT, ENISA and the Polytechnic University of Catalonia (UPC) are organizing Annual Privacy Forum (APF) 2018.
+In the light of the above, ENISA, DG CONNECT and the University of Oslo are organizing the Annual Privacy Forum (APF) 2021.

-In APF 2018, we invite papers presenting original work on the themes of data protection and privacy and their repercussions on technology business, government, law, society, policy and on law enforcement.
-An inter-disciplinary approach is high in demand to contribute to bridging the gap between research, business models and policy, much like proposing new models and interpretations are.
+In APF 2021, we invite papers presenting original work on the themes of data protection and privacy and their repercussions on technology, business, government, law, society, policy and law enforcement.
+An inter-disciplinary approach is high in demand to contribute to bridging the gap between research, business models and policy, much like proposing new models and interpretations.

 Research – Opinion Papers

 APF 2020 seeks contributions from policy makers and implementers, Data Protection Authorities, industry, consultants, researchers, NGOs and as well as civil society.
 Opinion and interpretation papers are expected to reflect the views of the author(s).
 Submissions can be up to 8000 words long, excluding bibliography and appendices.
 Both research and opinion papers should deal with at least one of the following aspects: